hanny21/fend_portfolio/README.md

 * Page utilizes a grid-based layout with styles making use of the `flexbox` layout or a framework like `Bootstrap`, `Foundation`, etc.
 * All content is responsive and displays on all display sizes.
 * No content should be hidden on mobile devices.

+## Dependencies
+The project is using [Font Awesome](https://fontawesome.com/) and [Bubbler One Google Font](https://fonts.google.com/specimen/Bubbler+One).
+This project is built using HTML, CSS (including Flexbox) and JavaScript.
+No libraries are used.